ricallinson/pi-pxe-boot/README.md

 * __BUGS:__ If you don't see any requests from the client it could be that you've run into one of the few Pi bugs effecting network booting.
 To see if you have, follow these [instructions](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/) to use the latest `bootcode.bin`.
 Now try the `tail` command above again.
 If this doesn't fix it Google is your friend.

 Once you know the client is sending requests you will need to copy `bootcode.bin` and `start.elf` into the `/tftpboot` directory.
-We can do this by copying the files from `/boot`, since these are the right ones.
-We also need a kernel so we might as well copy the entire boot directory.
+We can do this by copying the files from `/boot`.
+Since we also need a kernel so we might as well copy the entire boot directory.

 	cp -r /boot/* /tftpboot

-Now we restart the `dnsmasq` service so it can serve the boot files we just copied;
+Now we restart the `dnsmasq` service so it knows the boot files are there to serve;

 	sudo systemctl restart dnsmasq